ttcjc/OpenFOAM/README.md

 # OpenFOAM

-Modifications to OpenFOAM v7, improving Lagrangian multi-phase functionality for use in the study of automotive surface contamination at Loughborough University
+Modifications to OpenFOAM v7, improving Lagrangian multi-phase functionality for use in the study of automotive surface contamination at Loughborough University.

 #### Existing OpenFOAM Files

-Any minor additions or alterations made to existing OpenFOAM files are denoted by the inclusion of *CJC* comments
+Any minor additions or alterations made to existing OpenFOAM files are denoted by the inclusion of *CJC* comments.

 For example: